 Inviting Team Members

-If you're the team owner, you can invite other people to become members of your team via the Invite Team action in the menu underneath your user icon in the top-right corner of Xavier.
-This will take you through to the Membership section of the team settings.
+If you're the team owner, you can invite other people to become members of your team in the Team Members section of the Team Settings, or via the Invite Team action in the menu underneath your user icon in the top-right corner of Xavier.
+This will also take you through to the Team Members section of the team settings.

 An invite will be emailed to your colleague with a link to Xavier.
 When they click on the link in the email to accept, they'll be asked to sign up and provide login details.
 They'll be automatically added to your team via this process.